 In addition, this type is not as compact so you probably want to buy a case for it, so that you can put it in your bag, without worrying if it will damage.
 But, this type offers a better quality image.

-How to choose Good Binoculars for Travel?
+How to choose Good Small Binoculars for Backpacking or Hiking?

 Unless you’re some kind of superstar or a fashion freak, you want to carry as little things on your trip as possible.
 So, when buying a pair of binoculars, you’d probably want the one that will easily fit into your bag or suitcase.
 Also, you want to have a lightweight pair of binoculars, since zooming the world around you for a couple of hours means your hand will start to hurt.